DWilcox02/3D-Mapping-Prototype/README.md

 # 3D-Mapping-Prototype

+Note: Code:Blocks 10.03 and SDL 1.2 must be installed to run.
+I'll just post a video of it working instead.

 ## 21/4/20
 This is what we plan on eventually importing to a raspberry pi for use during the land rover competition.
 When we order the accelerometers and gyroscopes and a few more US sensors then hopefully we will have a (half) decent product.